amalgam8/amalgam8.github.io/_docs/2-controlplane/2-registry/file-catalog.md

 ### 1. Registring an External Service

-The instance endpoint information is added in file called `default.conf` (the file name determines the registry's namespace used, in this case the external database instance is registered in the default namespace).
+The instance endpoint information is added in file called `default.json` (the file name determines the registry's namespace used, in this case the external database instance is registered in the default namespace).